 Question Mark Butterfly Facts

-- First of all, the Question Mark Butterfly remains one of the lesser known Lepidoptera in its endemic range.
+- Importantly, the Question Mark Butterfly remains one of the lesser known Lepidoptera in its endemic range.
 Yet its distinct characteristics make it easily recognizable.
 They also rank as one of the largest butterfly species within their range.

 - That endemic range covers a large portion of North America, and individuals often travel extensively within that range.
 While it will utilize those trees available as hosts for the caterpillars, it does prefer certain species of trees.

 - While many butterflies engage in long migrations, this insect does not do so.
 Typically, the migrations merely comprise relocating to dry and warmer areas within its range.
 It also migrates as individuals, as opposed to the mass migrations of related species.

-- Finally, this butterfly differs from the majority of its kind in matters relating to the life cycle.
+- This butterfly differs also from the majority of its kind in matters relating to the life cycle.
 While most butterflies lay their eggs on the same plants they feed on, this species does not.
 The caterpillars feed on a variety of plants, yet not on the host plant.

 Question Mark Butterfly Physical Description